polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

-For the record, if you can, you _should_ use the CRUD operations instead of the above _raw_ SQL slots, since this allows you to transparently support _any_ database type that Magic supports, This prevents _"lockin"_ of your application, allowing you to change database vendor as you see fit.
+For the record, if you can, you _should_ use the CRUD operations instead of the above _raw_ SQL slots, since this allows you to transparently support _any_ database type that Magic supports.
+This prevents _"lockin"_ of your application, allowing you to change database vendor as you see fit.
 Even if this is not something _you_ care about, your _customers_ might care about it, since a lot of companies have